susylPearl/formPilot/INSTALLATION.md

 3. Select the `manifest.json` file from this directory
 4. The extension will be loaded temporarily (reload after browser restart)

-## Icon Setup (Optional)

-The extension references icon files that need to be created:

-1. Create three PNG images:

-   - `icons/icon16.png` (16x16 pixels)
-   - `icons/icon48.png` (48x48 pixels)
-   - `icons/icon128.png` (128x128 pixels)

-2. You can:

-   - Use an online icon generator (e.g., favicon-generator.org)
-   - Create simple icons with any image editor
-   - Use placeholder images for testing

-3. The extension will work without icons, but Chrome may show warnings.

 ## Verification

 After installation: